 Basic own funds items are equal to the own funds determined as excess of assets over liabilities.
-They also include the subordinated liabilities.
-No deductions have to be considered.
+They also include the subordinated liabilities, if any.
+Deductions to be considered represent the expected dividend payment based on the result from year-end 2017.